Mark Perry (American football)

 Mark Perry (born May 30, 2001) is an American professional football safety.
 He played college football for the Colorado Buffaloes and TCU Horned Frogs.

-Early life and high school
+Early life

 Perry attended Rancho Cucamonga High School.
 Coming out of high school, Perry was rated as a three star recruit, where he decided to commit to play college football for the Colorado Buffaloes.

 College career

 Colorado

 In Perry's freshman season in 2019, he totaled 16 tackles with four being for a loss, and a sack and a half.
 During the 2020 season, Perry would start in two games notching ten tackles.
 During the 2021 season, Perry tallied 72 tackles and three interceptions for the Buffaloes.
 After the conclusion of the 2021 season, Perry decided to enter his name into the NCAA transfer portal.

 TCU

 Perry decided to transfer to play for the TCU Horned Frogs.
 During the 2022 season, Perry notched 84 tackles with six and a half going for a loss, and two pass deflections.
 In the 2023 season, Perry finished the season with 58 tackles with three being for a loss, and a forced fumble.